 It is prudent to say that in the sphere of Data Science the most important data analytics tools being used today are SAS and R.

-SAS institute is an American Multinational privately owned entity that develops Analytics Software based in Cary, North Carolina.
+SAS Institute is an American Multinational privately owned entity that develops Analytics Software based in Cary, North Carolina.
 It was founded in 1976 and serves globally with a revenue of $3.2 billion.

-SAS institute develops, supports and markets a suite of analytics software also called SAS (statistical analysis system), which captures, stores, modifies, analyzes and presents data.
+SAS institute develops, supports, and markets a suite of analytics software also called SAS (statistical analysis system), which captures, stores, modifies, analyzes, and presents data.
 SAS is an integrated software suite for advanced analytics, business intelligence, data management, and predictive analytics.
 You can use SAS software through both a graphical interface and the SAS programming language, or Base SAS to manage and manipulate your existing data to get the data that you need.

 Some Examples of Industries that use SAS Software

 SAS helps in identifying potential issues before they become reality by analyzing diverse data sources to predict and medically investigate patient safety signals.
-It also gives a comprehensive view of patient care across variety of conditions and procedures by analyzing huge volumes of structured and unstructured clinical data.
+It also gives a comprehensive view of patient care across a variety of conditions and procedures by analyzing huge volumes of structured and unstructured clinical data.

 SAS is used in the automotive industry to help analyze the Warranty claims and service parts optimization and to predict maintenance issues and minimize downtime by applying advanced analytics and AI to sensor data.

 SAS is the largest market-share holder in the advanced analytics segment with a 36.2 percent share.
 SAS is the fifth largest for BI software with a 6.9 percent share.
 SAS typically sells its software with an emphasis on subscription models that include support and updates, as opposed to software licenses.